 Race and Poverty

 The history of racial inequality and economic injustice in the United States has created continuing challenges for all Americans and we believe more must be done to advance our collective goal of equal justice for all.
-EJI's new 2013 calendar, A History of Racial Injustice, focuses on African American history and is part of an EJI series of forthcoming reports and documents that explore the legacy of racial bias in the United States and its continuing impact on contemporary policies and practices.
+EJI's calendar, A History of Racial Injustice, focuses on African American history and is part of an EJI series of forthcoming reports and documents that explore the legacy of racial bias in the United States and its continuing impact on contemporary policies and practices.

 The lives of African Americans have been profoundly shaped by the era of slavery, the era of racial terror that continued from the end of Reconstruction until World War II, the era of Jim Crow and racial apartheid that produced the civil rights movement, and now the era of mass incarceration.
 Too often we have appropriately celebrated black achievement and triumph in the face of these obstacles without exploring the very difficult reality of racial inequality and subordination.
 EJI believes a deeper understanding of this history is necessary for us to achieve the truth and reconcilitation that overcoming historic injustice requires.

 EJI's race and poverty work focusing on mass incarceration continues.
 In America, one out of every three black men born in 2001 will go to jail or prison if current trends continue.
 Black men are eight times more likely to be incarcerated than white men.
 Nearly a third of black men in Alabama have lost the right to vote after being convicted of a felony.
 Without reform, it is estimated that 40% of the black male population in the State of Alabama will be permanently disenfranchised due to a criminal conviction.

 During the last 40 years, mass incarceration policies have devastated poor and minority communities.
 Disenfranchisement of offenders and the erection of permanent barriers for employment and re-entry have created a growing underclass of largely poor people.